skulkarni218/skulkarni218.github.io/tabs/workexperience.md

 				<h5>Business Data Analyst <span class="duration"><i class="fa fa-calendar color"></i> Apr 19 - Present </span></h5>
 				<h6><span class="fa fa-briefcase"></span> iConsult Collaborative, Syracuse, USA</h6>
 				<p>As a Business Data Analyst, most of my job responsibilities involved collaborating with PMI’s Syracuse Chapter to develop a digital marketing strategy to improve member reach and retention.
-				I helped PMI Syracuse analyzing social media data, providing actionable insights, and creating detailed implementation plans to achieve the goal - increased member reach and retention.
+				I helped PMI Syracuse analyzing social media data, providing actionable insights, and creating detailed implementation plans which resulted in 18% increased members.
 				I also performed a detailed vendor analysis of different content management platforms and provided recommendations based on research.
-				Additionally, I collaborated with multiple teams to design PMI Syracuse’s website for user accessibility and to achieve search engine optimization.</p>
+				Additionally, I was also responsible for planning and managing A/B tests using core insights from data to drive improvements and recommendations for website optimization.
+				Furthermore, I am also monitoring KPIs for redesigning client website and achieving search engine optimization resulting in 79 % increased web traffic.</p>
 			</li>

 			<br><br>